 A gun cocks and The Hunter turns to see Mary approaching.
 She’s brandishing a white pistol with gold trim.
 Her aim flitters between The Hunter and Azrael.

 “WHOO!
 That I didn’t see coming.
 You’re the real deal.
 I like that.
 You’re the exact opposite of this guy.”
 The Hunter points in Azrael’s direction.

 “Neither of you move a muscle,” Mary says, coming to a stop beside both men.
 “You’re both under arrest.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NamePendingCreationsWrite a Review